-Lateral Recruitment Process – ACT Fire and Rescue
+Lateral Recruitment Process – ACT Fire & Rescue

-Lateral entry recruitment allows ACT Fire and Rescue (ACTF&R) the opportunity to appoint firefighters from recognised urban fire and rescue services to fill vacancies on a needs basis.
+Lateral entry recruitment allows ACT Fire & Rescue (ACTF&R) the opportunity to appoint firefighters who have experience as full time operational employees of a recognised urban fire and rescue service to fill vacancies on a needs basis.

-Consistent with all ACTF&R recruitment processed, lateral recruitment seeks to select employees who are medically, physically and psychologically resilient and capable of safely and effectively performing the duties of an operational firefighter.
+Consistent with all ACTF&R recruitment processes, lateral recruitment seeks to select employees who are medically, physically and psychologically resilient and capable of safely and effectively performing the duties of an operational firefighter.

 Applicants interested in applying for lateral recruitment with ACTF&R will be required to submit the following documentation:

 - A written response to the following questions (with a limit of 250 words per question):